SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 </ItemGroup>
 ```

-The second type of NuGet that you need to consider pertains to Hystrix metrics.
-If you are developing an ASP.NET Core application and plan on using Hystrix metrics and the [Netflix Hystrix Dashboard](https://github.com/Netflix/Hystrix/wiki/Dashboard), you need to also include the `Steeltoe.CircuitBreaker.Hystrix.MetricsEventsCore` package in your application.
+The second type of NuGet that you may need to add relates to collecting Hystrix metrics.
+If you are developing an ASP.NET Core application and want to collect Hystrix metrics and you are using the [Netflix Hystrix Dashboard](https://github.com/Netflix/Hystrix/wiki/Dashboard), you need to also include the `Steeltoe.CircuitBreaker.Hystrix.MetricsEventsCore` package in your application.

 To do so, include the following `PackageReference` in your application: